Note: This is a ‘living document’, please check regularly for updates.

 - If you have returned from abroad, please self quarantine for 14 days.
 Do not sail.

-- Only single handed dinghies or household crews for other dinghies are allowed.
-No mixing of crews from different households.
-All sailors must contact organisers prior to sailing to confirm time, date and crew, to enable WHSC to maintain a log for contact tracing.
+- Multi household crewed boats in ‘pods’ (maintaining regular crew as much as possible).
+All sailors must use registration forms prior to sailing to confirm time, date and crew, to enable WHSC to maintain a log for contact tracing.

 Youth & junior sailors